Cohabitation: United Arab Emirates

 Children born out-of-wedlock are given partial recognition.
 Their single expat mother or single expat father can sponsor them for residency.
-However, sexual relations out-of-marriage in UAE is illegal.
-But in November 2020 UAE Allowed Sexual relations out-of-marriage.
+However, sexual relations outside of marriage were illegal in the UAE until November 2020, when restrictions were eased.

 Oceania

 Australia

 In Australia, 22% of couples were cohabiting as of 2005.
 78% of couples who marry have lived together beforehand in 2008, rising from 16% in 1975.
-As of 2013, of all births, 34% were to unmarried women.
+In 2013, 34% of all births were to unmarried women.
 Australia recognizes de facto relationships.
 The proportion of births outside marriage varies by state/territory, being, in 2009, lowest in Victoria (at 28%), Australian Capital Territory (at 29%), and New South Wales (at 30%); and highest in Northern Territory (at 63%) and Tasmania (at 51%).

 New Zealand

+In New Zealand according to the 2001 census, 20.5% of couples were in de facto relationships.
 In New Zealand, 23.7% of couples were cohabiting as of 2006.
 In 2010, 48% of births were outside marriage.
 Like Australia, New Zealand recognizes de facto relationships.